demola234/basic_device_info/README.md

 # Device Info Plugin

-A Flutter plugin that provides native device information (brand, model, OS version, etc.) from Android and iOS using a custom MethodChannel.
+A Flutter plugin that provides native device information (carrier, wifi, bluetoothEnabled, etc.) from Android and iOS using a custom MethodChannel.

 This plugin serves as an example or foundation for adding platform-specific code in Flutter without